aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 One approach is to support multiple stages with multiple deployments and the code will filter out the stages that are not deployed or defined.
 One problem with this approach is that the RestApiId, a characteristic of the RestApi, for a deployment is only localhost and a single endpoint and the current schema doesn't allow deploying on multiple ports and multiple local domains.
 This will bring in unneeded complexity such as requiring the customer defining N valid ports and N valid domains.

-Another approach, which I recommend, is to ignore the flag altogether as it always associated with a stage and to randomly pick a stage.
+Another approach, which I recommend, is to ignore the resource altogether as it always associated with a stage and to randomly pick a stage.

 ## **Updating the code**